-For example, our firm offers services to prepare financial statements, budgets, forecasts, cash flow projections, bookkeeping entries, and payroll.
+For example, our firm offers outsourced accounting services to prepare financial statements, budgets, forecasts, cash flow projections, bookkeeping entries, and payroll.
 We do a monthly close process (review transactions, reconcile accounts, record necessary journal entries), prepare the related financial statements, and guide you through the details to ensure that you have a complete view of your financial position.
-Other firms specialize in services such tax preparation or business valuation.
+Other firms specialize in outsourced accounting services such tax preparation or business valuation.

 Once you know what you need, it will be easier to narrow down your options.

 In outsourced accounting, you’re not trying to find a one-size fits all number cruncher.
 Each business has unique needs and workflows.